oblador/react-native-vector-icons/README.md

 RNVI comes with the following supported icons.
 You can [search NPM](https://www.npmjs.com/search?q=keywords%3Areact-native-vector-icons-icon) for third party icons.

+FIXME: update all of these
+FIXME: update all of these
+FIXME: update all of these
+FIXME: update all of these

 - [`AntDesign`](https://ant.design/) from AntFinance (_298_ icons)
 - [`Entypo`](http://entypo.com) by Daniel Bruce (v1.0.1 with _411_ icons)
 - [`EvilIcons`](http://evil-icons.io) designed by Alexander Madyankin & Roman Shamin (v1.10.1 with _70_ icons)